40 Domestic Violence Resources: Mental Health & Addiction

 Domestic Violence Resources for Mental Health & Addiction

-Each year, 10 million women and men in the U.S. experience domestic violence via an intimate partner.1 Substance abuse is often involved – by the abuser, the victim, or both.
+Each year, 10 million women and men in the U.S. experience domestic violence via an intimate partner.1 Substance misuse is often involved – by the abuser, the victim, or both.
 And victims often struggle with depression and suicidal behavior due to their experiences.1

 Three issues – domestic violence, mental health, and addiction – are tightly interwoven with domestic violence.
 An awareness of how these interrelate is necessary to understand domestic violence, how to prevent or stop it, and how to recover from it.
 We also curated 40 valuable resources to help break the cycle.